emacsen/changemonger/README.md

 the source code

-The exception to this are the configuration files under the `features` directory and the `magic.py` file, which contains additional instructions for matching configuration.
+The exception to this are the configuration files under the `features` directory, including the `magic.py` file, which contains additional instructions for matching configuration.
 Modifications beyond simple configuration shall be covered under the AGPL no matter what filename/directory they reside in.